spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 Let's start with an example.
 Using only Fenwick Save Percentage, who's the better goalie, Andrei Vasilevski or Jeremy Swayman?
 Well, looking at their career Fenwick Save Percentage, Swayman is ahead - he's at .942 while Vasilevski's at .941.
 However, Swayman has faced only 2,159 shots, while Vasilevsky faced 19,155.
 How can we take into account the fact that Vasilevsky has been elite with a greater body of work?
 </p>
 <p>
-To start simply, here's a histogram of career goalie save percentages, unadjusted.
+To start simply, here's a histogram of career Fenwick save percentages for goalies having faced 750+ shots.
 </p>
 <p>
 </p>